Marine Weather and Tide Forecast for Clayton, NY

 Marine Forecasts

-Friday - Northwest winds 10 knots or less.
-A chance of snow and rain showers during the day.
+Friday - Northeast winds 10 knots or less becoming east.
+A chance of rain showers Friday night.

 SLZ005